Last Updated on

 The ideal set up is to work every other day.
 Resting is also essential if you want to get the most out of your workouts.

-Once you are comfortable with the amount you’re lifting, it’s time to increase the weight as well as well the reps and sets.
+Once you are comfortable with the amount you’re lifting, it’s time to increase the weight as well the reps and sets.

 You have to experiment and decide which one to increase, but what’s important is the consistency.